IT490-Tech-Team/IT490-Project/VMs/dmz/README.md

 Welcome to the DMZ VM folder!
 This directory contains scripts and files related to setting up the DMZ (Demilitarized Zone) services for the project.

+The DMZ only uses PHP with some additional extensions.

 ## Folder Structure:

 - **jobs**: Contains cronjobs that run periodically.